Breakthrough COVID-19 cases top 7K in Minnesota

 Overall, the state reported 7,734 COVID-19 deaths and 626,310 coronavirus infections, including five deaths and 1,470 infections added on Monday.
 COVID-19 hospitalizations increased Friday to 411 — up from 90 in mid-July — as the result of a highly transmissible delta variant of the coronavirus.

 Mayo Clinic's 14-day COVID-19 forecast predicts a doubling of the infection rate in Minnesota — with widespread outbreaks in Southern states gradually spreading north — but other models offer more optimism.
-The Center for Disease Control and Prevention merges 20 COVID-19 forecasts into the Ensemble model, which last week predicted at least a temporary peak and slight decline in Minnesota's rate of infections before Sept.
+The CDC merges 20 COVID-19 forecasts into the Ensemble model, which last week predicted at least a temporary peak and slight decline in Minnesota's rate of infections before Sept.
 1.

 "There will always be some risk at these events, so we advocate a layered approach that includes getting vaccinated," but also wearing masks in high-transmission areas and staying home when sick, Ehresmann said.